Bars and restaraunts

 The Venice-based shop combines style and function with European vintage-inspired bicycles from cruisers and 8-speeders to limited editions in luxe colors like cream and sage.
 The tiny back bungalow storefront also carries Brooks leather saddles, waxed cotton saddlebags and brass bells to accessorize your two-wheeler.

-Venice native Tina Wakino's longstanding boutique has been on the block for more than 15 years, but it still feels as fresh as ever with its rotating mix of classic and thoughtfully-chosen pieces like vintage Indigo-dyed textiles, furniture, jewelry and other antique objets d'art with a Japanese and European flair.
-The eclectic shop also plays host to such wide-ranging items as children's vintage denim jackets, French statement pieces from the 1940s, Santa Maria Novella apothecary products and Laguiole knives.
+Venice native Tina Wakino’s longstanding boutique has been on the block for around two decades, but it still feels as fresh as ever with its rotating mix of classic and thoughtfully-chosen pieces like vintage Indigo-dyed textiles, furniture, jewelry and other antique objets d’art with a Japanese and European flair.
+The eclectic shop also plays host to such wide-ranging items as children’s vintage denim jackets, French statement pieces from the 1940s, Santa Maria Novella apothecary products and Laguiole knives.

 This charming shops on Abbot Kinney offers a catch-all selection of gifts: clothes, books, homeware and letterpress cards.
 It’s perfect if you’re in need of a gift or housewarming present, and is also a cute little spot to do some casual browsing; you may just walk away with a little something you never knew you needed.